system76/docs/_articles/install-davinci-resolve.md

 ### Download DaVinci Resolve and the MakeResolveDeb script

-#### Please note that the MakeResolveDeb script is not created by Black Magic or System76 and is maintained by the community
+**Please note that the MakeResolveDeb script is not created by Black Magic or System76 and is maintained by the community.**

 DaVinci resolve can be downloaded [Here](https://www.blackmagicdesign.com/products/davinciresolve/) we will select DaVinci Resolve and not the Studio version.